Production Assembler - 1st Shift

 - You will set up assembly workstations and assembly equipment such as riveters, stampers, engravers, drills, testers, and special fixtures.

-- Test and inspect the assembled product.
+- You will test and inspect the assembled product.

 - High School Diploma or GED from an accredited institution

-- Must be legally authorized to work in the United States without company sponsorship.
+- Must be legally authorized to work in the United States without company sponsorship

 - Basic computer skills. ( Experience in Word and Excel preferred but not required.)